There are no active ads.

 Everything else about this movie is awful.
 Just simply awful.

 And then comes the treatment of women, namely Appolonia.
-I get that it was a story of violence begets violence, and he was raised in an abusive home, but his anger, violence, and controlling nature towards Appolonia is just inexcusable.
+I get that it was a story of violence begets violence, and he was raised in an abusive home, but his anger, violence, and controlling nature toward Appolonia is just inexcusable.
 You don’t so much want to watch their relationship as take her to a shelter and get her away from The Kid.

 Viewing it this many years later, it turns out it would have been much better off as a concert film and just ignored trying to tell any sort of story because all you ended up with is a dark, unpleasant cesspool of unlikeable characters.